 - Medially at the ileocaecal junction with ileum, and posteromedially with appendix.

-The caecum is thus called because it creates the blind end of the large intestine below the level of ileal opening.
+The name of caecum suggests that it creates the blind end of the large intestine below the level of ileal opening

 Normally the caecum appears as a dilated pendulous sac inferior to the ileocaecal junction.